 Average funding time

-Wisco Capital can get you approved today for an asset backed loan, and anytime you need additional financing, they’re there to help.
+PaymentCloud can get you approved today for an asset backed loan, and anytime you need additional financing, we’re here to help.
 Their multi-loan approval ensures that they have your back every time.

 There are many different types of collateral options available to a company in need of an ABL loan.
 But, some collateral options are weighed heavier than others.
 Here are the common types of collateral that are used to back asset based loans:

 An invoice is created and sent to a customer once services have been rendered.
 These invoices are the primary asset that’s used for asset based lines of credit or an asset backed loan.
 Typically the loan to value (LTV) averages around 90% of the amount invoiced.
 Variables such as the time it takes the customer to pay, credit strength of a customer, and payment terms of the sale might be used in calculating the advance rate on an invoice.